thomasweng15/E.V.E./README.md

 #### "youtube search [query]"
 returns list of videos found by query.

+#### "Computer, [query]"
+AI responds to query

+#### "[query]"
+runs query against wolfram alpha

+#### "play [artist]"
+opens Last.fm radio to play similar artists.
+(Current music streaming solutions all require premium accounts.
+Last.fm radio doesn't even require user authentication)

+#### "...no stop..."
+accidental recording; do nothing.

+#### "..screenshot..."
+takes a screenshot

 #### "...news..."
 opens a news website of your choosing (default is currently set to Bing News as I personally think the layout is really good.
 But you can change it to whatever you want!)

 #### "change news source"
 this command takes precedence over the one above.
 The program will prompt you for a new news url.

-#### "play [artist]"
-opens Last.fm radio to play similar artists.
-(Current music streaming solutions all require premium accounts.
-Last.fm radio doesn't even require user authentication)

-#### "..screenshot..."
-takes a screenshot

-#### "Computer, [query]"
-AI responds to query

-#### "[query]"
-runs query against wolfram alpha

-#### "no/...no stop..."
-accidental recording; do nothing.

 Installation